 Lifestyle and Risk Factors

 Risky lifestyle factors can raise red flags for insurers and potentially raise your rates.
-Smokers (including e-cigarette users), individuals in high-risk professions (e.g., firefighters, pilots), or those with unsafe hobbies, like skydiving, may pay more for their policy.
+For example, smokers (including e-cigarette users) typically pay significantly higher premiums because smoking increases the risk of medical conditions such as heart disease, cancer, and respiratory issues.
+Individuals in high-risk professions (e.g., firefighters, pilots), or those with unsafe hobbies, like skydiving, may also pay more for their policy.

 Gender